Tours of Ireland featuring Ireland's Ancient East. To see our full range of Ireland tours, click here.

 Ireland's Ancient East was developed by and is maintained by Fáilte Ireland (National Tourism Development Authority).

-As Ireland's Ancient East is more of a region trail, it is hard to say how long it would take to travel throughout it.
-Driving from Monaghan, its most northerly point, to Cork, its most southerly, would take around 4 hours.
+As Ireland's Ancient East is more of a region than a trail, it is hard to say how long it would take to travel throughout it.
+Driving non-stop from Monaghan, its most northerly point, to Cork, its most southerly, would take around 4 hours.

 Unlike the Wild Atlantic Way, there is no start and endpoint on Ireland's Ancient East.
 It spans from County Monaghan (in the north) to County Cork (in the south) and from County Wicklow (in the east) to County Offaly (in the midlands).